qut-cab302/prac09/README.md

 d
 ```

+Cancel the exclusion on the `matrix` package in the `test` directory, then run the tests to check your Matrix class.

 ## Exercise 3: MapSet

 Implement a new class `MapSet<K, V>` that extends `AbstractMap<K, HashSet<V>>` and implements `Iterable<V>` where `K` represents a generic key, and `V` represents a generic value: